psevestre/openid-fapi/Financial_API_WD_CIBA.md

 1. shall support CIBA poll mode;
 1. may support CIBA ping mode;
 1. shall require Backchannel Authentication Endpoint requests to be signed as described in [CIBA] 7.1.1.
+1. should not use the login_hint or login_hint_token to convey "intent ids" or any other authorization metadata

+**NOTE:** As per [CIBA], `login_hint`, `login_hint_token` and `id_token_hint` are used only to determine who the user is.
+In scenarios where complex authorization parameters need to be conveyed from the Client to the AS, implementers should consider the "lodging intent" pattern described in [FAPILI].
+The use of parameterized scope values or the use of an additional request parameter are both supported by this specification.
+Examples of both patterns are shown in [FAPILI].

 **NOTE:** The binding message is required to protect the user by binding the session on the consumption device with the session on the authentication device.
 An example use case is when a user is paying at POS terminal.
 The user will enter their user identifier to start the [CIBA] flow, the terminal will then display a code, the user will receive a notification on their phone (the authentication device) to ask them to authenticate and authorize the transaction, as part of the authorization process the user will be shown a code and will be asked to check that it is the same as the one shown on the terminal.